 Watching fireworks on the Fourth of July is one of my favorite childhood memories, and I'm excited to share that with my my own kids . . . someday.
-But right now, while they're still young (one and four), the risk of having two cranky kids out way past bedtime doesn't come close to outweighing the reward of making some Independence Day memories.
-It's not like we strictly obsess over bedtime, but when my 4-year-old asks to go to sleep right after dinner after a long, hot day, no way am I going to say no — especially not to pack up our family, drive somewhere crowded, and wait for loud pops and bangs that will probably make my kids bury their heads in my lap anyway.
+But right now, while they're still fairly young, the risk of having two cranky kids out way past bedtime doesn't come close to outweighing the reward of making some Independence Day memories.
+It's not like we strictly obsess over bedtime, but when my older child asks to go to sleep right after dinner after a long, hot day, no way am I going to say no — especially not to pack up our family, drive somewhere crowded, and wait for loud pops and bangs that will probably make my kids bury their heads in my lap anyway.
 Don't get me wrong — I don't hate fireworks or making memories with my family, but I do hate potentially ruining a perfectly good Summer evening by allowing my kids to turn into exhausted gremlins so I can watch a few lights flash in the sky.

 Why worry about my kids being the ones who ruin the evening of those around us because they're overtired and miserable?
 Why put myself through the stress?